-For God would eventually bring down on Ahaz' kingdom the wrath of Assyria, the very people in whom Ahaz had placed his trust.
-In fact, in the days of his son Hezekiah, the Assyrians would invade Judah and lay siege to the city.
-All of Ahaz' diplomatic triangulations, all of his attempts to ensure his people's security by currying favor with the powerful Assyrians would go up in smoke.
+For God would bring down on Ahaz' kingdom the wrath of Assyria, the very people in whom Ahaz had placed his trust.
+For in the days of his son Hezekiah, the Assyrians would invade Judah and lay siege to the city.
+All of Ahaz' diplomatic machinations, all of his attempts to curry favor with the pagans would go up in smoke.

-Moreover, because of Ahaz' and his descendants' disobedience, the royal house of David would eventually be sent into exile along with the rest of the people of God.
+Moreover, because of Ahaz' and his descendants' disobedience, the royal house of David would eventually be sent into exile along with the people of God.
 David's line would be plunged into such obscurity that when the child would eventually be born to a virgin some 700 years later, that heir to the throne of David would not be born in the royal palace in Jerusalem.
 He would be born in a stable in Bethlehem.
 He would not grow up not as a prince but as a carpenter.